This slow cooker Marsala beef stew will fill your house with the smells of Marsala – it’s the perfect fall meal, ready and waiting for you!

 - 2 garlic cloves, minced

-- cooked rice or mashed potatoes for serving
+- mashed potatoes, cooked rice, or noodles for serving

-- In a small bowl, mix together 2 tablespoons cornstarch and 2 tablespoons water until no lumps remain.
+- In a small bowl, mix together 2 tablespoons cornstarch and 2 tablespoons water until smooth.

-- Increase heat to high and stir in cornstarch mixture.
+- Increase heat to high (if on low) and stir in cornstarch mixture.
 Cook for 30 minutes or until thick.
-If not reaching desired thickness, stir in 1 more tablespoon of cornstarch mixed with 1 tablespoon cold water.
+If not reaching desired thickness, add another 1 tablespoon of cornstarch mixed with 1 tablespoon cold water.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.